 - While breastfeeding

-In most studies that have been done, libido peaks at the time of ovulation in normally cycling women who are menstruating.
-(This makes sense from an evolutionary standpoint, as that is the most likely time for a woman to get pregnant, so she needs to be at her friskiest.)
 I still remember when I first got off of hormonal birth control pills and was tracking my cycles.
 It was so interesting to notice that my husband smelled really, really good after a jog around the time of my ovulation!

-Later in our cycle, however, we may experience libido-busting premenstrual symptoms, like PMS, irritability and cramping.
+Later in our cycle, however, we may experience libido-busting premenstrual symptoms, like PMS, irritability, and cramping.
 This is a time when our progesterone levels dive after no egg fertilization occurs.
 It may be perfectly normal for a woman to have a decrease in libido during this time.
 However, every woman is unique in their cycle (especially when it comes to cycle length, the severity of hormonal changes, and associated symptoms!), so if you are concerned as to how you are feeling, bring that up to your doctor.

 The process of aging causes changes in our sex hormone levels (including estrogen, progesterone, testosterone, and DHEA) over time as well, starting as early as our 30s.
 This is all perfectly normal for the most part… but there can be issues relating to hormonal imbalance along the way, such as with PCOS.

 PCOS is a challenging condition that is characterized by menstrual irregularities, infertility, insulin resistance, and a variety of symptoms such as fatigue, excess weight, stress, hair loss, or excessive hair growth.
-Women having PCOS are three times more likely to be diagnosed with Hashimoto’s.
-Just like with thyroid disease, PCOS is associated with an increased risk for anxiety and depression disorders; and some women with PCOS experience libido concerns.
+Women with PCOS are three times more likely to be diagnosed with Hashimoto’s.
+[17] Just like with thyroid disease, PCOS is associated with an increased risk for anxiety and depression disorders; and some women with PCOS experience libido concerns.
+[18]

 The condition is tied to sex hormone imbalances – in particular, higher than normal androgen levels, which can prevent ovulation.
-Many of the same suggestions I would offer for someone having thyroid concerns relating to libido may help with PCOS, including managing insulin resistance.
-(Myo-inositol may also help improve insulin sensitivity, as well as mood).
+Many of the same suggestions I would offer for someone having thyroid concerns relating to libido, may help with PCOS, including managing insulin resistance.
+(Myo-inositol may also help improve insulin sensitivity, as well as mood.)

 Symptoms of menopause can also contribute to a diminished sex drive.
 Hot flashes, night sweats, and poor sleep have been frequently reported in studies relating to decreased sexual desire.
 Many of my clients complain about these symptoms and their impact on relationships!
 The good news is that many of the same lifestyle interventions I recommend for thyroid health, such as adrenal support, improve these menopausal symptoms as well.